codeofmohit/netflix-gpt/README.md

 - Bug fixes + making the project stable as much as possible + additional features ❌
   - plan once the above points are done ...
-  - show hide password option
+  - show hide password option on login form
+  - shimmer / login text / loader whenever loading is happening
+  - on click on homepage video is stopping check what is the issue
+  - whever calling tmdb api(s) store hardcode that data, as TMDB is not working
+  - 1 hour sit and find tmdb alternative

 # Features